viniciusmichelutti/fluig-utils/README.md

-# Fluig-Utils - multiples services to easy work
+# Fluig-Utils - call Fluig services to do the hard work
 This project is an [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly create multiples requests, cancel all requests, create fake company, fake users, and much more...
+All you need is a Fluig instance running anywhere...

 ## Getting Started
 To get you started you can simply clone this repository and install the dependencies: